-Johnson & Johnson, one of the leading manufacturers of transvaginal mesh (TVM), reached a vaginal mesh lawsuit settlement for $5 million with plaintiff Pamela Wicker.
+Johnson & Johnson, a leading transvaginal mesh (TVM) manufacturer, reached a vaginal mesh lawsuit settlement for $5 million with plaintiff Pamela Wicker.
 Wicker claimed that J&J’s Ethicon Prolift mesh eroded inside of her, causing pain during intercourse and necessitating several surgeries to completely remove the mesh.

 This claim is similar to hundreds of thousands of women who are currently filing lawsuits against device manufacturers.
 The claims assert that the drug giants (J&J included), did not properly warn the public or patients of possible side effects of failed TVM implant surgeries or test properly before releasing them to the public.
-This vaginal mesh lawsuit settlement is one of the first to be awarded, but many believe it is just the beginning for women whose suffering has escalated due to this faulty device.
+This vaginal mesh lawsuit settlement is one of the first, but many believe it is just the beginning.
+Thousands of women reported injuries due to this faulty device.

 What is J&J Vaginal Mesh?